Dr. Mohamed Nafea

 About Me

-I am an Assistant Professor in Computer Engineering in the Electrical & Computer Engineering (ECE) department at Missouri University of Science & Technology.
-Before joining Missouri S&T, I was an assistant professor in the ECE department at University of Detroit.
+I am an Assistant Professor in Computer Engineering at Missouri University of Science & Technology.
+Before joining Missouri S&T, I was an assistant professor in ECE at University of Detroit.
 Prior to that, I spent a year as a postdoctoral research fellow at Georgia Tech, ECE.

-I received my Ph.D. degree in electrical engineering from Penn State, University Park, in December 2018, under supervision of Dr. Aylin Yener.
+I received my Ph.D. degree in electrical engineering (EE) from Penn State, University Park, in December 2018, under supervision of Dr. Aylin Yener.
 I also received a masters degree in mathematics from Penn State in 2017.
-Before that, I received a masters degree in wireless & information technologies from Nile University, Egypt, in 2012, and my bachelor degree in Electrical Engineering (communication & electronics specialization) from Alexandria University, Egypt, in 2010.
+Before that, I received a masters degree in wireless & info. technologies from Nile University, Egypt, in 2012, and my bachelor degree in EE (communication & electronics) from Alexandria University, Egypt, in 2010.

-My research lies at the intersection of statistical learning, information and data sciences, and causal reasoning, and aims to solve problems in responsible development of machine learning models encompassing issues of reliability & trustworthiness, explainability/interpretability, privacy, robustness and security, and algorithmic fairness.
+My research lies at the intersection of statistical learning, information and data sciences, and causal reasoning, and aims to solve problems in responsible development of machine learning models encompassing issues of reliability & trustworthiness, explainability & interpretability, privacy, robustness & security, as well as algorithmic fairness.
 Specific areas of research interest include:

-- Federated learning & distributed optimization, with emphasis on privacy, fairness, and robustness.
+2. Federated learning & distributed optimizationwith emphasis on balancing privacy, personalization, robustness, and fairness.

-- Causal reasoning & inference with applications to ML interpretability & fairness; social & biological sciences, and econometrics.
+3. Causal reasoning & inference;with applications to ML interpretability & fairness.

-- Information theory; with emphasis on its applications to ML systems such as Explainable-ML & representation learning, as well as security & privacy of information processing systems.
+5. Information theory; with focus on its application in ML systems, as in explainable-ML, representation learning, as well as security/privacy of information processing systems.

-On the application side, I am interested in a wide range of disciplines including information processing systems, image processing, data science, health informatics, as well as social, biological, and legal sciences.
+On the application side, I am interested in a wide range of disciplines including, but not limited to, information processing systems, data science, health informatics, wireless communications, image/signal processing, engineering management, as well as social and regulatory sciences.

 Join US!
 I am always looking for excelled and self-motivated PhD students to join our research group.
 If you are interested, please check out this flyer and apply accordingly.
-Application not following instructions listed will likely not be reviewed.
+Applications not adhering to instructions will likely not be reviewed.

 If you are already a student at Missouri S&T, then taking a course that I am offering and doing very well is a great plus.